aditya123473892/wagtail/StreamField-blocks-API.md

 A core aim for the StreamField development is to allow content blocks to be nested to any depth.
 To achieve this, each block will implement a common API that defines how that block is inserted into the edit page, along with any Javascript or other resources that it depends on.
 Basic block types such as text fields and image choosers will implement this; this then opens up the possibility of creating 'structural' block types such as StructBlock - which embeds a collection of sub-blocks and presents them as a single block - ListBlock, which allows a sub-block to repeated any number of times - and StreamBlock, which provides the main mechanic of StreamField by embedding a collection of sub-blocks that can be repeated and mixed freely.

 As long as these structural types accept any kind of sub-block that conforms to the blocks API, and expose the blocks API themselves, it's possible to nest these structures to any depth.
-Unfortunately, achieving this level of flexibility (and in particular, supporting arbitrarily complex Javascript at each level of recursion) demands a rather complicated API.
-(Be prepared to encounter the phrase "meta-initialiser function" below...)

 This document illustrates the blocks API by showing how to implement 'shopping list' as a block type, from first principles - this is a dynamically extendable list of products (each of which is a text box labelled "Product").
 In practice, a Wagtail site implementer will never need to go to this trouble to define a type like this - they would just define it as a special case of ListBlock.
 Rather, this document introduces the concepts that will be required to implement ListBlock itself (along with the other structural types).
 It will not cover recursive inclusion of blocks (here our Product text boxes will just be plain `<input>` fields, not blocks themselves) or how this example can be generalised to any kind of list without the need to write new Javascript on a case-by-case basis - I believe this API provides everything we need to accomplish that, though.

 So let's get started...

-## Block factories and block options
+## Block definition objects

-Implementing a block type is a matter of defining a 'block factory' object, which knows how to generate the HTML and Javascript for a block of any value.
+A 'block definition' object roughly corresponds to a 'widget' in Django's forms framework: it's responsible for the process of translating a value into a fragment of HTML form markup that can be used to edit that value; and turning the submitted data of such a form back into a value.
 (Here, a 'value' consists of basic Python data types, of the sort that can be serialised to JSON - for a shopping list, this might be `['peas', 'carrots', 'toothpaste']`).
-The information needed to set up a block factory comes from two places:

-1. Options passed in through the page's panel definitions, such as `classname='polkadot'` in the following:
+Block definition objects will generally be created as part of a content panel definition:

         ShoppingListPage.content_panels = [
             StreamField('content', block_types=[